MichaelSchneeberger/sosopt/README.md

 Below are some references related to this project:

 * [PolyMat](https://github.com/MichaelSchneeberger/polymat) is a Python library designed for the representation and manipulation of multivariate polynomial matrices.
-* [Advanced safety filter](https://github.com/MichaelSchneeberger/advanced-safety-filter) includes Jupyter notebooks that model and simulate the concept of an advanced safety filter using SOSOpt.
+* [Advanced safety filter](https://github.com/MichaelSchneeberger/advanced-safety-filter) includes Jupyter notebooks that model and simulate the concept of an advanced safety filter using **SOSOpt**.
-* [SumOfSqaures.py](https://github.com/yuanchenyang/SumOfSquares.py) is a simple sum-of-squares Python library built on `sympy`, leading to increased computation time when converting an SOS problem into a SDP.
+* [SumOfSqaures.py](https://github.com/yuanchenyang/SumOfSquares.py) is a simple sum-of-squares Python library built on *sympy*, leading to increased computation time when converting an SOS problem into a SDP.
+* [SOSTOOLS](https://github.com/oxfordcontrol/SOSTOOLS) powerful SOS solver written in $MATLAB$.
+* [SumOfSqaures.jl](https://github.com/jump-dev/SumOfSquares.jl) powerful SOS solver written in $Julia$.